 I know China very well thanks to having lived there for the better part of a year.
 Beijing and Shanghai are without a doubt the two most-visited cities in China — and they couldn’t be more different.

 Many of the other expats I met in China were adamant about being either “Beijing People” or “Shanghai People.
-This article will help you decide whether Beijing or Shanghai is more your style.
+This article will help you decide whether Three Days in Beijing or Shanghai is more your style.
 Or, you can read my China Travel Guide for general China travel information.

 Beijing vs Shanghai Cityscape

-To be fair, Shanghai has its share of extremely old buildings, but most of what you see outside of Pudong (which is almost entirely new) dates back to the 1970s and 1980s, which doesn’t differentiate it much from other world cities like New York or Dubai.
+To be fair, Shanghai has its share of extremely old buildings, but most of what you see outside of Pudong (which is almost entirely new) dates back to the 1920s or 1930s at the oldest, which doesn’t differentiate it much from other world cities like New York or Dubai.

 Population-wise, Beijing is more solidly Chinese, although more and more expats have begun to move to the city in spite of the international propaganda machine that continuously ties it to authoritarian gloom and doom.

 Shanghai on the other hand is extremely cosmopolitan.
 While not home to as many foreigners as other Asia cities like Hong Kong or Tokyo — although I’d argue it’s getting there — it isn’t uncommon to walk down East Nanjing Road and see faces from all over the world.

 Read More About China